Skip to content

 For prose, compression does a light cleanup: extra whitespace, filler paragraphs, repeated content.
 It reports honest before/after token counts, and the code version is exact — nothing is lost, just set aside.

-The expand tool brings any one symbol’s full body back when an agent actually needs it: compress to an outline, expand only what you read.
+code expand brings any one symbol’s full body back when an agent actually needs it: compress to an outline, then expand only what you read.